Joni Ortio: Return to Europe

 On September 7, 2016, Ortio signed a contract to play for Skellefteå AIK of the Swedish Hockey League for the 2016–17 season.
 Ortio enjoyed two successful seasons with Skellefteå, helping the club return to the Le Mat Trophy finals in the 2017–18 season.

 As a free agent, Ortio left the SHL after two seasons, opting to sign a one-year contract with Russian outfit, HC Vityaz of the Kontinental Hockey League on May 8, 2018.
 As Vityaz' first choice goaltender for the 2018–19 season, Ortio made 52 regular season appearances, collecting 24 wins, in helping Vityaz reach the playoffs for just the second time in franchise history.

 On 3 October 2019, Ortio as a free agent continued his professional career in Switzerland, agreeing to a one-year contract with the ZSC Lions of the National League (NL).
-In the following 2019–20 season, Ortio made 21 appearances with the Zurich-based club, posting a 2.38 goals against average, before the remainder of the season was cancelled due to the COVID-19 pandemic.
+In the following 2019–20 season, Ortio made 21 appearances with the Zurich-based club, posting 2.38 goals against average before the remainder of the season was cancelled due to the COVID-19 pandemic.

 Ortio left Switzerland after just one season, returning to the KHL by agreeing to a one-year contract with Kazakh club, Barys Nur-Sultan, on 29 May 2020.
 In the 2021–22 season, Ortio appeared in 39 regular season games as Barys starting goaltender and posted a 15-18-5 record.

 Following a first-round defeat in the post-season, Ortio left the KHL and signed for a second stint in the SHL, by agreeing to a two-year contract with newly promoted HV71, on 23 May 2022.

+On 16 September 2024, Ortio signed with HC Ässät Pori of the Finnish Liiga short-term through the end of November as an emergency replacement for the team's injured starting goaltender Niklas Rubin.
+On November 14th, his contract with the club was continued until the end of December.